Anynomouss/grin-voucher/README.md

 This is an exploratory study done in my hobby time, not a commitment to this little endeavor.
 This project aims to explore and create a prototype of a **Grin-vouchers** system.
 Grin-vouchers are a method to 1) generate temporary wallets/vouchers that can be shared as QR-code and, 2) load these wallet/vouchers and transfering their funds using a normal grin transaction.

 Vouchers can be generated and loaded using this command-line script/tool that uses mimblwimble-py to generate wallets to which funds are transferred via the grin-wallet/Grin++ API.
-Scanning a vouchers QR code loads the wallet into a temporary wallet file and subsequent transfer of these funds to the main wallet after reviewing the transaction.
+Scanning a vouchers QR code loads the wallet into a temporary wallet file and subsequent transfer these funds to the main wallet after the user reviewed and approved the transaction.
 For testing purposes, loading of wallets can be done using their grin-wallet and Grin++ API, but hopefully in the future it will be supported to load/sweep wallet vouchers with a dedicated command and GUI button.

 * **Use case 1**
   * Grin vouchers or top-up cards